elwyn-chow/cybersecurity_homework/homework_week16/SubmissionFile.md

   3. What mitigation strategies can you recommendations for the client to protect their server:

+   * Temporarily disable the Samba service until an upgrade can be performed.
+   * Schedule an upgrade to a version of Samba that is after 3.6.3

 ---
 © 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.